mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ### Training and testing on ISADetect

-\autoref{table:logo-endianness-results} shows classification performance for every model/\ac{ISA} combination.
+In this experiment, we train and evaluate our models using \ac{LOGO CV} as detailed in \autoref{leave-one-group-out-cross-validation-on-isadetect-dataset}. \autoref{table:logo-endianness-results} shows classification performance for every model/\ac{ISA} combination.

 \small